remenska/PASS/README.md

 used for specifying the application-specific properties to be checked.
 To bring the process of correctly eliciting functional properties closer to software engineers, we introduce PASS, a Property ASSistant wizard as part of a UML-based front-end to the mCRL2 toolset.
 PASS instantiates pattern templates using three notations: a natural language summary, a μ-calculus formula and a UML sequence diagram depicting the desired behavior.
 Most approaches to date have focused on LTL, which is a state-based formalism.
 Conversely, μ-calculus is event-based, making it a good match for sequence diagrams, where communication between components is depicted.
-Last but not least, we automatically generate monitors based on a mu-calculus formula, which can be used for property-driven on-the-fly model checking using the standard state-space exploration facilities of mCRL2.
+Last but not least, we automatically generate monitors based on a μ-calculus formula, which can be used for property-driven on-the-fly model checking using the standard state-space exploration facilities of mCRL2.